divagora/Figuras/README.md

 ###  About the Figures
 Two Sankey-based visualizations derived from the systematic review are provided:
+1. 07_strategies.html:

-1. 07_strategies.html: This figure illustrates the evolution of preparedness strategies over time, classified into three thematic domains:
+   Shows the evolution of preparedness strategies over time, grouped into:

-  🧠 Social (e.g., risk awareness, stakeholder engagement) 🌿 Environmental (e.g., nature-based solutions, land use planning) 🛠️ Technical (e.g., hydrodynamic modeling, early warning systems) It highlights temporal trends in research and implementation priorities across compound flood preparedness.

-3. 07_strategies_country.html: An extended version of the above figure, incorporating an additional dimension that captures the country context of each strategy.
+   🧠 Social: risk awareness, stakeholder engagement

+   🌿 Environmental: nature-based solutions, land use planning

+   🛠️ Technical: hydrodynamic modeling, early warning systems

+3. 07_strategies_country.html:

-   This visualization allows exploration of how preparedness actions vary across countries and years, while still grouped thematically.
+   Adds the country dimension, showing how strategies vary across countries and years.

 ---